 Because Gilda’s Club Westchester knows that children impacted by cancer have specific needs, we created this program in 2007 to bring specialized cancer education and support into schools.
-Geared towards elementary, middle and high schools throughout Westchester, Rockland and lower Fairfield counties, Gilda’s CLASS (Cancer Learning And Social/Emotional Support) enables our trained professionals to work closely with school districts to tailor unique cancer support and educational programs.
+Geared towards elementary, middle and high schools throughout Westchester, Rockland and lower Fairfield counties, Gilda’s CLASS enables our trained professionals to work closely with school districts to tailor unique cancer support and educational programs.

 Gilda’s CLASS is a comprehensive resource designed to bring support and education beyond our clubhouse into your school, free of charge.

-Gilda’s CLASS provides interactive classroom presentations, lectures and workshops for children and teens impacted by cancer, designed to reduce anxiety and dispel misconceptions about cancer.
-School professionals have online access to a comprehensive, accurate, cancer-based curriculum plus direct social and emotional support when a student or coworker is impacted by cancer in their school or district.
+Gilda’s CLASS provides students, families, and faculty with education and support through interactive classroom presentations, consultations, lectures and workshops, and an annual symposium designed to reduce anxiety and dispel misconceptions about cancer.
+Licensed mental health professionals at Gilda's Club can provide school professionals with direct social and emotional support when a student or coworker is impacted by cancer in their school or district.
 Our staff is also available to speak to parents whose children are impacted by cancer, addressing concerns from how to talk to their children about cancer to how children at different developmental stages understand cancer.

 If you are a school professional or parent and would like to speak to a program staff member to learn more about how Gilda’s CLASS can bring support and education into your school, please contact us at 914-644-8844 or by e-mail at firstname.lastname@example.org.